1. Home

 Look at the overall standards for a class by navigating to the Overview tab for a classroom.

 You may drill into information by clicking on the names of the math domains and clusters.
-You may also sort by clicking on the sort button that appears on hover.
+You may also sort by clicking on the sort button that appears on the right.

 Select students of concern to study.
 Click on their names (hyperlinked in blue) to open the student profile view.
 See a sample of this view below.
 Click on the nodes of this dynamic visualization to view the body of evidence.